 - 7 What’s the Difference Between a Super Wet Cappuccino and a Latte?

 - 8 Final Thoughts

 Before diving into the details involving different versions of cappuccino, it will be interesting to know where this drink came from.
 In medieval times, people were used to boiling coffee, prepared according to the traditional Ottoman style.

 However, in the 17th century, Europeans started to filter their coffee beans and enjoy filtered and brewed coffee more than the boiled ones.
 The drink was popular in Austria and had the same color as the Capuchin friars’ robes.

 However, the drink became popular in Italy, and cappuccino started to gain its fame at the beginning of the 20th century.

 What is Wet Cappuccino?

-The wet cappuccino is the traditional cappuccino which contains more steamed than frothed milk.
-This is the traditional cappuccino that you’re likely to order and drink at your favorite café.
-It has a silky creamy texture that appeals to most people.
+The wet cappuccino is the traditional cappuccino that contains more steamed than frothed and foamed milk.
+This is the classic cappuccino that you’re likely to order and drink at your favorite café.
+This standard cappuccino has a silky creamy texture that appeals to most people.